 The term 'female infertility' is often used as a general term to describe a situation where a woman is unable to conceive a child.
 The true medical definition of female infertility is when a woman is unable to conceive after 12 months of regular (at least three times in a week), unprotected sexual intercourse.
 Infertility can be a very distressing and emotional issue for both women and men and it is important that advice and professional counselling is sought.
 Some causes of infertility in women are treatable; for those that are not, assisted conception, surrogacy or adoption could be considered as alternative ways to start a family.

-It is important to mention that difficulty in conceiving may not necessarily be a problem with the woman’s fertility, ie, it could be due to male infertility – due to problems such as low numbers or poor quality of sperm.
+It is important to mention that difficulty in conceiving may not necessarily be a problem with the woman’s fertility, that is, it could be due to male infertility – due to problems such as low numbers or poor quality of sperm.

 There are a number of different causes of infertility in women and sometimes the cause remains unknown.
 The most common reasons why a woman may not be able to conceive a child include: